kastriotcunaku/Fancy-Admin-Menu/README.md

 # Fancy Admin Menu
-Simple Admin Dashboard Menu with Header and Sidebar
+Simple Admin Dashboard Menu with header and sidebar inspired by Wordpress and Windows 10 Weather App

 ### Dependency